jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 ## Editing or Creating Templates

-One of the main advantages of block themes over classic themes is that you can edit existing templates or create new theme templates from the Site Editor.
+One of the main advantages of block themes is that you can edit existing templates or create new theme templates from the Site Editor.

 This is useful when developing themes, as you could use a "base" or "starter" block theme, edit the base templates, and then export the updated templates to a new theme.
 Alternatively, you could create an entirely new theme from scratch for a specific use case, all from the Site Editor.